devops-infra/velez/README.md

 velez --help
 ```

-To use the Velez CLI, you have two options:
+To use the Velez CLI, you have three options:

 ### Interactive Menu